sveltejs/template/README.md

 This is a project template for [Svelte](https://svelte.dev) apps.

+## SvelteKit

+If you are looking for a SvelteKit example, please use https://github.com/gitpod-io/sveltekit-example.

 ## Special config for Gitpod to make rollup work

 Rollup needs to know how to reach the livereload endpoint.
 To configure that we need to do two things in our config: